Lead White (Flake White) Pigment

 The use of lead white in oil painting offers many advantages over all other white pigments in that it stabilizes the dried oil paint film.
-It can be used with aqueous media such as acrylics, egg tempera, gum arabic (watercolor) and animal glue (distemper).
-However, in watercolor and distemper it may darken in sulfur-bearing air pollution, such as hydrogen sulfide.
-It can also be used in encaustic (wax) technique, but does not appear to perform well in true fresco technique.
+It can be used with aqueous media such as acrylics, egg tempera, gum arabic (watercolor), and animal glue (distemper).
+However, in watercolor and distemper, it may darken in sulfur-bearing air pollution, such as hydrogen sulfide.
+It can also be used in the encaustic (wax) technique but does not appear to perform well in true fresco technique.

 Oil Absorption and Grinding

-A special feature of lead white is its low oil-absorption rate.
-According to some it requires only 9 to 12 grams of oil to make a workable paste with 100 grams of lead white.
+A unique feature of lead white is its low oil-absorption rate.
+According to some, it requires only 9 to 12 grams of oil to make a workable paste with 100 grams of lead white.

-Lead white is toxic if inhaled as a dust or if ingested.
-Grinding and making the pigment into paint is hazardous and the sale of lead compounds in several countries has been prohibited.
+Lead white is toxic if inhaled as dust or if ingested.
+Grinding and making the pigment into paint is hazardous, and selling lead compounds in several countries has been prohibited.
 Painters may suffer from "painters' colic" or "plumbism" if they are careless in using it.
 Extreme care should be used in handling the dry powder pigment so as not to inhale the dust.
 Do not smoke, eat or drink while using the pigment in any form, including in a paint binder.

 |Processing Time||Usually ships the next business day.|